top of page

 The Tracey Lee Coaching Blog

-December looks festive from the outside, but inside many people are struggling more than they admit.
-The shops are busier, the calendar is fuller, and the pressure (financial, emotional, social, work-related) all seems to peak at the exact same time.
+December looks festive from the outside, but many people struggle more than they admit.
+The shops are busier, the calendar is fuller, and the pressure—financial, emotional, social, and work-related—peaks at the same time.

-If you’re more stressed than excited right now, you’re not alone.
+If you’re feeling more stressed than excited right now, you’re not alone.
 December stretches people thin.
-It brings joy but also often exhaustion, deadlines, pressure to spend, pressure to “get everything done,” pressure to show up, and pressure to hold everything together.
+It brings joy but also exhaustion, deadlines, and the pressure to spend, to “get everything done,” and to hold everything together.

-And beneath all of that?
-A nervous system that’s had enough.
+Beneath all of that lies a nervous system that’s had enough.

-In this article, we talk about the real mental load of December and the coping strategies that can genuinely help.
+In this article, we discuss the real mental load of December and coping strategies that can genuinely help.

 Why December Hits the Mind So Hard